Customs Clearance Problems and How to Avoid Them

 Why Do Shipments Get Stuck in Customs?

 Proper documentation, accurate declarations, and experienced logistics support are essential for smooth and timely customs clearance in international trade.
-Issues like insufficient paperwork, wrong HS codes, valuation problems, duties not paid for, and missing compliance certificates are just a few of the reasons that shipments languish in customs.
-Cargo can also be detained by customs officials for country-specific regulatory inspections, restricted goods verification, and random inspections.
-Small mistakes with the paperwork can cause delays, storage fees and delivery schedules to get confused.
+Issues like insufficient paperwork, wrong HS codes, valuation problems, duties not paid for, and missing compliance certificates are just a few of the reasons that shipments become stuck in customs clearance.

 1. Documentation Errors